-A pre approval is a broad indication from a bank that they are comfortable to lend you a certain amount of money, subject to a couple of terms and conditions.
+A pre approval is an indication from a bank that they are comfortable lending you a certain amount of money, subject to a couple of terms and conditions.

-An in principle approval means just that, the bank is happy to approve your loan provided you meet all of the principles they outline which usually include a bank valuation, credit and LMI approval.
+An in principle approval means that the bank is happy to approve your loan provided you meet all of the principles they outline.
+These usually include a bank valuation, credit and LMI approval.

 What are the benefits of an in principle approval?

-A pre approval, or Approval in Principle gives you a level of comfort around the amount the bank is willing to lend to you.
+A pre approval, or Approval in Principle, gives you a certain level of comfort about the amount the bank is willing to lend to you.

 Benefits of a pre approval with ANZ include: